michelelizzit/campanella/README.md

 Campanella is a bell management system designed for schools.
-It can control the bells of a school through the internet.
-With user-friendly interface you can manage a system of RaspberryPi's.
-You have only to connect a loudspeaker or the classic school bell to the RaspberryPi and you are ready!
-Using a single software for all the bells, the managing becomes very easy: all the school bells will ring at the same time and in a few seconds you will be able to change the timetable.
+It is composed of a Raspberry PI (or any other Linux machine), and a loudspeaker or regular electric bell.
+The system can be configured through a user-friendly web interface and represents a valid and accurate alternative to the expensive (and often inaccurate) timers that are often used for this purpose.
+The system rings the bell and/or plays a sound on the loudspeaker according to the customizable internal schedule.
-The software is very versatile and can plan different timetables: daily, weekly, monthly or whatever.
+The software is very versatile and can plan different timetables: daily, weekly, monthly or custom.
-The software automatically syncronizes the internal clock with a remote atomic clock using the NetworkTimeProtocol.
+The internal clock is automatically synchronized with a remote atomic clock via NTP once per day.
-The software is designed for schools but is suitable for a lot more applications!
+The system is designed for schools but is suitable for a lot more applications!
+The system supports an optional HD44780 or serial LCD to display the time from the internal clock.

 Campanella has been tested on the following hardware:
 |--|